Joint Degrees at The Lauder Institute

 - 6 Programs of Concentration in various regions

 Lauder’s MBA/MA joint degree is the first of its kind in the U.S. The degree combines a top-ranked business program with intercultural leadership skills, interdisciplinary coursework, language studies, and research — providing a foundation for our graduates to excel in their careers around the world.

 Our students not only learn about the complexity of the world, they experience it through Lauder’s unique curriculum.

-Uniquely interdisciplinary, the Lauder program integrates knowledge across areas such as international economics, comparative politics, sociology, anthropology, history, language and culture.
-Out of the classroom, in-depth immersion experiences engage students in learning hands-on and in-country.
-Moreover, by graduation, every Lauder students displays superior-level proficiency in at least one language other than English.
+Lauder MA courses integrate knowledge across international economics, comparative politics, sociology, anthropology, history, language, culture, and more.
+Out of the classroom, in-depth immersion experiences engage students in hands-on learning in their region of interest.
+Every Lauder graduate is expected to gain superior proficiency in at least one language other than English.

-The interdisciplinary knowledge, intercultural fluency, and superior language ability that Lauder students acquire over 24 months here make them invaluable to business and social-impact endeavors that span regions and industries.
-A Lauder degree adds to a business leader’s ability to negotiate across dividing lines and navigate cultural differences.
-Ultimately, the degree drives the success of our alumni in life after Lauder.
+The interdisciplinary knowledge, intercultural fluency, and language ability that Lauder students acquire over 24 months make them invaluable to business and social impact endeavors across different countries and industries.
+A Lauder joint degree enhances a business leader’s ability to negotiate across dividing lines and navigate cultural differences.
+Ultimately, it drives the success of our alumni in life after Lauder.